 Either way, since each chair is made out of 111 recycled plastic Coke bottles and designed to last 150 years, feel great about giving one (or more) of them a home in your organization.

 Increasing diversity in the tech workforce benefits everyone.
 Gender-balanced and gender-diverse technology organizations and departments: perform better financially, particularly when women occupy a significant proportion of top management positions; demonstrate superior team dynamics and productivity; produce work teams that stay on schedule and under budget; and demonstrate improved employee performance.
 Additionally, gender diversity expands the qualified employee pool, promotes equality, and reflects the customer base.

-The reality is that women in computing and IT face significant obstacles.
-In 2015, women held 57% of all professional occupations, yet they held only 25% of all computing occupations.
-And the numbers are even lower when considering women of color; for example, Latinas and Black women hold only 1% and 3% of these jobs, respectively.
+Yet, women are significantly underrepresented in its creation.
+In 2018, while women held 57 percent of all professional occupations in the U.S. workforce, they only held 26 percent of professional computing occupations.
+And, the numbers are even lower when considering women of color; for example, Latinas and Black women hold only 2 percent and 3 percent of these jobs, respectively.
 Furthermore, even fewer women are found in software development, technology leadership, or the other kinds of key roles that have a significant influence on future innovation.
-Consider that 88% of all information technology patents (from 1980–2010) are invented by male-only invention teams while only 2% are invented by female-only invention teams.
-These and other statistics imply that the technology the world uses today is being created by a relatively homogeneous group of people.